-Whoop, Whoop, welcome back to the next instalment on this wonderful trip through the famous Route 66.
+Whoop, Whoop, welcome back to the next instalment of this wonderful trip through the famous Route 66.
 I decided the best way through this journey would is to do it state by state.

-I loved every moment in Chicago and I would not mind going again to spend more time understanding this beautiful city.
+I loved every moment in Chicago, and I would not mind going again to spend more time understanding this beautiful city.
 I enjoyed walking around the centre and seeing street performers and experiencing how friendly everyone is.
-For me if the people are not friendly, wherever I go it can ruin an experience of any location as the people make it what it is.
+For me, if the people are not helpful, wherever I go it can ruin an experience of any location as the people make it what it is.
 Yes, we go to see the historical sites, try new food and say we have been there BUT the people is the foundation and we should never forget that.

-To get a feeling of Chicago we went for a long walk with no destination in mind and seeing where we ended up.
+To get a feeling of Chicago, we went for a long walk with no destination in mind and see where we ended up.
 We discovered this museum which I am starting to believe used to be city hall.
-It’s shame I didn’t take down the name but here is a picture for you to enjoy.
+It’s a shame I didn’t take down the name but here is a picture for you to enjoy.

 Food Food Foood!!!!

 Look what we found Portillo’s now this place serves dogs, dessert, pies, sandwiches and burgers.
 I came for one sole purpose.
 A Hot Dog.
-I was disappointed, I do not know how I got this image into my head but I was expecting a large Hot dog but instead it was small, I think it fitted in my hand.
-(I have small hands).
-It did taste nice but I wanted a big dog.
+I was disappointed, I do not know how I got this image into my head, but I was expecting a large Hot dog, but instead, it was small, I think it fitted in my hand.
+(I have little hands).
+It did taste nice, but I wanted a big dog.
 My craving for a hot dog had yet to be satisfied.
-On the upside I had a large beer.
+On the upside, I had a large beer.

-We made the decision not to start exactly at the beginning of Route 66.
-For our first time driving in America we thought we would start easy and avoid the city rush.
+We made the decision not to start precisely at the beginning of Route 66.
+For our first time driving in America, we thought we would start easy and avoid the city rush.